mpaiva/venus/_projects/2023-03-01-great-place-to-work.md

 ---
 title: Great Place To Work Hub
+brief: Lead future vision strategy for Great Place to Work Hub, an interactive way to complement HCM data demographics with how employees feel about their workplace.
-subtitle: Product strategy on the Great Place to Work Hub, an interactive way to complement HCM data demographics with how employees feel about their workplace.
+subtitle: Lead future vision strategy for Great Place to Work Hub, an interactive way to complement HCM data demographics with how employees feel about their workplace.
-date: 2019-07-24 00:00:00
+date: 2023-03-01 00:00:03
-brief: It All Comes Down To Trust
-description: Trust is the main ingredient in building a great workplace for all.
-Establishing a foundation of trust in the workplace culture is the smartest investment you can make for your organization.
+description: Great Place to Work is dedicated to creating exceptional workplace cultures.
+By providing research, consultancy, and certification programs, it helps organizations foster trust, pride, and camaraderie among employees.
+Its annual best workplace lists inspire companies to be outstanding employers.
-featured_image: demo.jpg
+featured_image: gptw-01.png
-accent_color: "red"
+accent_color: "#4C60E6"
-bg_color: "hsla(1, 100%, 50%, 0.1)"
+case_study: false
 gallery_images:
+  - gptw-00.png
+  - gptw-01.png
+  - gptw-02.png
+  - gptw-03.png
+  - gptw-04.png
+  - gptw-05.png
+  - gptw-06.png
+  - gptw-07.png
-  - demo.jpg
+  - gptw-08.png
-  - demo.jpg
+  - gptw-09.png
-  - demo.jpg
+  - gptw-10.png
 ---

 This page is a demo that shows everything you can do inside portfolio and blog posts.